vuejs/docs/src/api/application-api.md

 - **Usage:**

   Install a Vue.js plugin.
 If the plugin is an Object, it must expose an `install` method.
 If it is a function itself, it will be treated as the install method.

-The install method will be called with Vue as the argument.
+  The install method will be called with the application as its first argument.
+Any `options` passed to `use` will be passed on in subsequent arguments.

   When this method is called on the same plugin multiple times, the plugin will be installed only once.